GeoffMahugu/apollo-backend/README.md

 #### UPDATE Product Mutation:

-To update a product, run this mutation on the graphql console.
+To update a product, run this mutation on the graphQl console.

 ```